marklchaves/cme-dev-style-guide/_docs/content-writing/10-writing-email-newsletters.html.md

 order: 4
 ---

-We send a lot of email ourselves, and we follow our own best practices to set an example for users.
+We send a lot of email ourselves, and we follow our own best practices to set an example for customers.
 But as devices shrink and the inbox evolves, our oldest tip is still the most important: Only send when you have something to say.

 ## Basics

-Our email newsletters help empower and inform Mailchimp users.
+Our email newsletters help empower and inform Mailchimp customers.
 Here are the most common types of content we send by email:

 - Product and feature announcements
 - Tips for getting the most out of existing products and features